What Is Asbestos? Types, Risks & How to Identify It Safely

 - Risks: Extremely harmful and easily inhaled.

-Other less common types, such as Tremolite, Actinolite, and Anthophyllite, were usually contaminants in products.
-These are rarely found in UK properties but can still appear during asbestos surveys.
+Other less common types—Tremolite, Actinolite, and Anthophyllite—were usually present as contaminants in asbestos products, rather than being deliberately used.
+While rarely found in UK properties, these can still appear during comprehensive asbestos surveys.

 The Dangers of Asbestos